overthesun/simoc/local_instructions_mysql.md

 ```

 ### Start `MySQL` via `Docker`
-Instead of manually installing `MySQL` on a local `OS`, follow the instructions below to deploying it as a `Docker` container.
+Instead of manually installing `MySQL` on a local `OS`, follow the instructions below to deploy it as a `Docker` container.

 #### Set up the DB configuration (fill in the `DB_PASSWORD`):
 ```bash